ghas-lab-templates/exercises/module-3-working.md

      ```
    </details>

-2. Enable your custom configuration in the code scanning workflow file (e.g., `.github/workflows/codeql.yml`).
+2. Enable your custom configuration in the CodeQL workflow file (for example, `.github/workflows/codeql.yml`).
    - Reference the custom config file by using the `init` action’s `config-file` parameter.

    <details>
      <summary>Hint</summary>